Rayc940/ece5160-fast-robot/lab7/lab.md

   <b>Figure 5:</b> KF Error, PWM, and PID.
 </p>

 Video 1 below shows the result of KF PID controller.
-Same PID gains (Lab 5) of Kp = 0.1, Ki = 0.001, and Kd = 0.001 were used.
+Same PID gains (from Lab 5) of Kp = 0.1, Ki = 0.001, and Kd = 0.001 were used.

 <div style="text-align:center; margin:30px 0;">
   <iframe